Manage your studies

 You can order and print out ’Electronic certificates’ at the Student Portal.
 You can order both Academic results and Registration certificates.

 In addition to antagning.se, you can search for courses offered at Uppsala University in the course catalogue (see below).
 Apart from applying in time, it is also important that you apply correctly.
 For programme courses, ie courses within Peace and Conflict plus Development Studies, you should apply as 'within programme' and thus receive guaranteed places.
-For any other courses* you should apply as 'freestanding courses' as then you will be able to compete with your past academic results.
+For any other courses* you should normally have a better chance of getting a place if you apply as 'freestanding courses' as then you will be able to compete with your past academic results.

 You can read more about the differences at the university's central webpage (in Swedish only).